 Select a an exam type

-You’ll need to hold a science or health care related degree at 2:1 or above.
-If your degree is over five years old, then we would normally expect evidence of successful study at level 6 or above in the past two years.
-You must also have five GSCE passes at grade C or above, including maths and English language.
-If your first degree is not in a pure science (biology, chemistry or physics), or you do not have a pure science A level at grade B or above, then you must have at least one pure science at GCSE, grade C or above.
+Applicants are required to hold a science or healthcare-related degree at a minimum of 2:1.
+If the degree was awarded more than five years ago, evidence of recent successful study at level 6 or above within the past two years is normally required.
+Additionally, applicants must have five GCSE passes at grade C or above, including Mathematics and English Language.
+If the first degree is not in a pure science (biology, chemistry, or physics), or if a pure science A level at grade B or above has not been achieved, then at least one pure science GCSE at grade C or above is required.

 Students living in